teravoz/react-webrtc-adapter/README.md

 [![NPM Version][npm-image]][npm-url]
 [![PRs Welcome][pr-image]][pr-url]

-React HOC that bind the Teravoz WebRTC Library to your component props.
+React HOC that binds the Teravoz WebRTC Library to your component props.

-Have Teravoz WebRTC binded wherever you want.
+Have Teravoz WebRTC bound to wherever you want.

 ```javascript
 import React, { Component } from 'react';